randrmoel/rvm-day-planner/README.md

 # Day Planner

 This project looks up a day, determines the hour slots, captures input into specific hours and stores them.
-The memory is persistent allowing inputs to be saved and deleted.
+A button event listener is created to react to button presses.
+IDs are used to isolate which button is pressed  The memory is persistent allowing inputs to be saved and deleted.

 ## Getting Started